Sing a New Psalm:

 next lesson: For the Peace of Jerusalem Pray

-This material coordinates with Lesson 18 on pages 74–77 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
-Our Catholic Bible study is based on The Abbey Psalms and Canticles, an English translation of the Psalms prepared by the monks at Conception Abbey in 2010 and first published as The Revised Grail PsalmsThe Abbey Psalms and Canticles is a revision of that work, finished in 2020 and published by the United States Conference of Catholic Bishops (USCCB).
-Wording and numbering of some Psalms and verses in other translations may differ.
-This new translation of the Psalms in the process of being added to all English-language Liturgy of the Hours books used in the United States.
-The USCCB also plans a liturgical Bible based on the NABRE translation.
+This material coordinates with Lesson 18—”What God Is As Great As Our God?”—on pages 76–79 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Our Catholic Bible study is based on The Abbey Psalms and Canticles, a psalms translation prepared by the monks at Conception Abbey in 2010 and first published as The Revised Grail PsalmsThe Abbey Psalms and Canticles is a revision of that work, finished in 2020 and now owned by the United States Conference of Catholic Bishops (USCCB).
+Wording and numbering of some psalms in other translations may differ.
+This translation is being added to all English-language Liturgy of the Hours books used in the United States.

 open with prayer